viktoriamahrberg/color-splash-memory/README.md

 ## Future Implementations

-A timer could be added to the game, but since the game is for the younger generation I did not think it was a required feature.
+A timer could be added to the game, but since the game is for the younger generation it is not a crucial function.

 ## Colors
-- Background: #f7f6f1 (rgb(241, 247, 246))
+- Game background: #f7f6f1 (rgb(241, 247, 246))
 - Features: #8553c0
+- Background: #ffffff

 ## Fonts
 - Logo: Nosifer